 Alarmingly, 10 out of 11 of this type of breach are caused by malicious actors as opposed to technical errors.
 That shifts the focus from passively securing connections to actively preventing criminal intrusions.

-In 2019, look for developers to emphasize security from the beginning of projects, with encryption throughout and automated testing at regular intervals.
+In your next project, look for developers to emphasize security from the beginning, with encryption throughout and automated testing at regular intervals.
 Artificial intelligence will also be on the rise for mobile security applications.

 2. 5G Wireless Connectivity

 2019 will bring the first major wave of 5G phones and wireless networks to urban areas.
-AT&T, which switched on their 5G wireless network in 12 cities last year, will add at least 7 more during 2019.
+AT&T, which switched on their 5G wireless network in 33 cities last year, will add more to reach nationwide coverage.

 Sprint announced a 9-city 5G presence in the first half of the year with potential for wider coverage depending on how fast they can build out their infrastructure.

 There were some test programs and small-scale rollouts from Verizon and AT&T last year, but without the right devices to handle it those haven’t done much more than raise excitement.